infinum/frontend-handbook/React/React Guidelines and Best Practices.md

 * Tests (MyComponent.test.ts)
 * Types (MyComponent.types.ts if using TypeScript)

-You can read more about *Organizing components* ine the [Project Structure chapter](frontend/react/project-structure).
+You can read more about *Organizing components* in the [Project Structure chapter](frontend/react/project-structure).

 ### Code Splitting and Lazy Loading